 Additionally, our Credit Facility requires us to maintain compliance with a maximum Consolidated Net First Lien Leverage Ratio (as defined in the Credit Facility) that cannot exceed 4.0 times.
 Under certain limited circumstances, the Consolidated Net First Lien Leverage ratio can increase to 4.5 times for a limited period of time.
-Our ability to comply with this financial covenant may be affected by operating performance or other events beyond our control as a result of the COVID-19 pandemic.
+Our ability to comply with this financial covenant may be affected by operating performance or other events beyond our control as a result of the current macroeconomic conditions and the COVID-19 pandemic.
 There can be no assurance that we will comply with these covenants.
 A default under the Credit Facility could have a material adverse effect on our business.
 We may seek from time to time to further amend our Credit Facility or obtain other funding or additional funding, which may result in higher interest rates on our debt.
-However, we may not be able to do so on terms that are acceptable or to the extent necessary to avoid a default, depending upon conditions in the credit markets, the length and depth of the market reaction to the COVID-19 pandemic and our ability to compete in this environment.
+However, we may not be able to do so on terms that are acceptable or to the extent necessary to avoid a default, depending upon conditions in the credit markets, the length and depth of the market reaction to the current macroeconomic conditions and the COVID-19 pandemic and our ability to compete in this environment.
+In 2024, \$887.4 million of debt is set to mature beginning in July 2024.